thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/createrawtransaction.md

   t: "string : number (Dash)"
   p: "Required<br>(1 or more)"
   d: "A key/value pair with the address to pay as a string (key) and the amount to pay that address (value) in Dash"

+- n: "→<br>Data/Hex"
+  t: "data : hex"
+  p: "Required<br>(1 or more)"
+  d: "A key/value pair where the key is 'data' and the value is hex encoded data"

 {% enditemplate %}